workonthewinkel/wuunder-shipping/README.md

 3. **Merge the release PR:**
    - Merge PR to `release` branch
+   - Two workflows automatically trigger:
+     - **Release Drafter**: Creates/updates draft release (tagged with version from plugin file)
-   - Release Drafter automatically creates/updates a draft release
+     - **Build Release Package**: Builds assets and attaches zip to the draft
-   - Build workflow automatically triggers and:
        - ✅ Builds production assets (`npm run production`)
        - ✅ Installs production dependencies (`composer install --no-dev`)
        - ✅ Creates plugin zip package
-     - ✅ Uploads package to the draft release
+       - ✅ Uploads package to the draft release (may take 1-2 minutes)

 4. **Test the release:**
+   - Wait 1-2 minutes for the build workflow to complete
    - Download the zip from the draft release at https://github.com/workonthewinkel/wuunder/releases
    - Test locally to ensure everything works
+   - **Note**: If zip is missing, check the Actions tab for workflow status or manually trigger the "Build Release Package" workflow

 5. **Publish the release:**
    - Review version number (read from `wuunder-shipping.php`)